IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

-Location/NPCs for contacting the graverobbers
-- for if the PCs try to pursue the necro at the show
-- where do they get information about where to go
-- an archaeologists/graverobbers' guild - prolly a front for the cult
-	- location: a museum? coffeehouse? something cool.
-Kerrigan's lane?
-	- possibly sponsored by a lord? by lord Ornsgrym to collect art?
 - what do all the factions think: V, lords, Patrician, merchers, bridgers, merrow, avizallo
 	- V - focused on getting grave goods for the election
 	- lords move to outlaw drugs, but ppl who have used in the past are still possessed